• Skip to main content

 Cabbage

 Cabbage is cheap food.
-It can be used cooked or raw for less than fifty cents a pound and qualifies as the best budget food.
+You can use cooked or raw for less than fifty cents a pound, and it is the best-budget food.

 Frozen vegetables

-Not relatively as cheap as canned vegetables, frozen is a great alternative to fresh.
-Flash frozen and at the peak of freshness, you won’t have to worry about the broccoli going bad before getting to it.
+More expensive than canned vegetables, frozen is a great alternative to fresh.
+Flash-frozen and at the peak of freshness, you won’t have to worry about the broccoli going bad before getting to it.

 Steam, roast, boil, or microwave these frozen nutritional nuggets for pennies per serving.